By Gary McKechnie

 Give Me Moore Haven

 One of the first things you’ll notice when driving into Glades County from Clewiston is the spectacular Mamie Langdale Memorial Bridge.
-It soars over the Caloosahatchee Canal before sweeping in for a gentle landing in downtown Moore Haven, a town of about 1,700 on the southwest shore of Lake Okeechobee.
+It soars over the Caloosahatchee River before sweeping in for a gentle landing in downtown Moore Haven, a town of about 1,700 on the southwest shore of Lake Okeechobee and where the Art in the Park Festival is held in January.

 If you stuck with U.S. 27, you’d clear the city limits in a minute or two.
 But since you’ve come this far, backtrack a few blocks and begin your Glades County excursion with a most picturesque drive.

-On the canal’s western bank, Riverside Drive follows the waterway and offers wonderful photo ops en route.
+On the river canal’s western bank, Riverside Drive follows the waterway and offers wonderful photo ops en route.
 The narrow road goes on far longer than you’d expect, gliding along the canal for a few miles before passing a few Cracker cottages and then disappearing into deep green fields of sugarcane.
-The canal, meanwhile, flows for several more miles to reach Lake Hicpochee.
+The river flows all the way to the Gulf of Mexico, giving visitors and residents opportunity to travel across the state by entering Lake Okeechobee and exiting via the St. Lucie Canal to the Atlantic Ocean.

-Back near the bridge, spaced evenly along the canal are small picnic pavilions popular with city workers, locals, and travelers who come here to enjoy an outdoor lunch (or a good book) beside the water.
-Look around and you’ll notice the mammoth bridge that brought you into town had an unintended consequence of carrying business away from town.
+Back near the bridge, spaced evenly along the canal are small picnic pavilions popular with locals, and travelers who come here to enjoy an outdoor lunch (or a good book) beside the water.

 From Moore Haven, it takes only about 20 minutes to reach unincorporated Ortona, which has at least three notable sights.
 From U.S. 27, C.R.
 78 veers slightly southwest and leads to nearly 20 miles of superb backroad cruising.
-As you cross a landscape unscarred by billboards and uncluttered by development, pastureland is open as far as you can see.
+As you cross a landscape unscarred by billboards and uncluttered by development, pastureland is open as far as you can see, festooned in the fall with black-eyed susans, a local wildflower.
 Whether you’re here in the early morning quiet or in the late afternoon, the drive is one of satisfying solitude.
 There is no rush hour here.

 Aside from a few random stands of palms and oaks and aging cattle pens, there’s scarcely a trace of growth and that makes it easy to spy the Ortona Cemetery approaching on the right.
 No matter where they’re found, cemeteries often reveal the history of a place and this one does it very well.